-If you're considering a bridge loan, you're probably looking at buying a new house but haven't sold your old one yet.
-Bridge loans are designed to solve this problem.
+If you’re considering a bridge loan, you’re probably looking at buying a new house but haven’t sold your old one yet.
+Bridging loans and other alternatives can solve this problem.

-You might consider a bridge loan if you want to buy a home without making an offer that's contingent on the sale of your current property.
-In that case, it's best if you're confident that your current home will sell quickly.
-Otherwise, you'll be stuck paying two mortgages and a loan until it does.
+You might consider bridging loans if you want to buy a home without making an offer that’s contingent on the sale of your current property.
+In that case, it’s best if you’re confident that your current home will sell quickly.
+Otherwise, you’ll be stuck paying two mortgages and a loan until it does.

 Either way, you’ll have to show that you qualify for all three loans, and the cost of bridging finance can be high.
 Even relatively cheap bridging loans tend to involve high fees and above-prime interest rates.
 And if you default, you could lose your new home, your current home, or both.

 Consider alternatives to bridging loans if you’re unsure whether you can afford them.

 Alternatives to Bridging Loans – 5 Avenues to Explore

 If you’re looking for alternatives to bridging loans, consider that the federal government and many state governments offer down payment assistance to help qualifying people buy homes.

 The primary federal program is the Down Payment Assistance initiative from the National Homebuyers’ Fund, which covers down payment and closing costs worth up to 5 percent of a borrower’s mortgage total.

 Funds from this program function as a gift or a zero-interest second mortgage forgiven after three years.
 Credit score and debt-to-income requirements are flexible and candidates do not have to be first-time homebuyers.

 State governments also have down payment assistance programs.
 These tend to fall into one of four categories: